-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
-Enroll in the new Medicare health plan.
-You will automatically be disenrolled from MedMutual Advantage Preferred PPO when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from MedMutual Advantage Preferred PPO when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+lf y to: ou would like to switch from our plan This is what you should do: • Another Medicare health plan.
+Enroll in the new Medicare health plants You will automatically be disensed from MedMutual Advantage Sed PPO when your new plan's cover begins. olled elect • Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescript drug plan.
+You will automatically be disenro from MedMutual Advantage Se PPO when your new plan's cover begins. olled • Original Medicare without a separate Medicare prescription drug plan.
+Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
-Send us a written request to disenroll.
-Contact Customer Care if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+Send us a written request disenroll.
+Contact Customer Car you need more information on how do this (phone numbers are printed the back cover of this booklet).
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from MedMutual Advantage Preferred PPO when your coverage in Original Medicare begins.
+You will be disenrolled from MedMu Advantage Select PPO when y coverage in Original Medicare begin v to l on '), tual your